heavyedge/heavyedge-landmarks/doc/source/index.rst

     ... plt.plot(x1, Ys1.T, color="gray", alpha=0.5)
     ... plt.plot(*lm1.transpose(1, 2, 0))

-Use :func:`landmarks_type2` to locate feature points as landmarks, assuming Type 2 shape which has heavy edge peak but no trough.
+Use :func:`landmarks_type2` to locate feature points as landmarks, assuming Type 2 shape which has a heavy edge peak but no trough.
-You need to specify the standad deviation `sigma` of Gaussian kernel for the function to internally smooth noises.
+You need to specify the standard deviation `sigma` of the Gaussian kernel for the function to internally smooth noise.

 .. plot::
     :context: close-figs